 Try mixing large statement pieces with smaller items grouped together.
 When grouping, consider the shape that the objects create collectively and play with color and form to keep things interesting.
 Glass lidded pots will look more enticing if filled with colorful props, whether they be functional or decorative.

 3. Have a shelving unit fitted professionally

-‘Commissioning a display piece from a furniture maker will make the very best use of a space,' explains Richard Williams, Richard Williams Furniture.
+‘Commissioning a display piece or kitchen cabinet from a furniture maker will make the very best use of a space,' explains Richard Williams, Richard Williams Furniture.